-All-time NFL great running back, social activist Jim Brown dead at 87
+Jim Brown, all-time NFL great and social activist, dead at 87

-Pro Football Hall of Famer Jim Brown, the unstoppable running back who retired at the peak of his brilliant career to become an actor as well as a prominent civil rights advocate during the 1960s, has died.
+CLEVELAND (AP) — Pro Football Hall of Famer Jim Brown, an unstoppable running back who retired at the peak of his brilliant career to become an actor as well as a prominent civil rights advocate during the 1960s, has died.
 He was 87.

 A spokeswoman for Brown’s family said he passed away peacefully in his Los Angeles home on Thursday night with his wife, Monique, by his side.

+“To the world, he was an activist, actor, and football star,” Monique Brown wrote in an Instagram post.
+“To our family, he was a loving husband, father, and grandfather.
+Our hearts are broken.”

-One of the greatest players in football history and one of the game’s first superstars, Brown was chosen the NFL’s Most Valuable Player in 1965 and shattered the league’s record books in a short career spanning 1957-65.
+One of football’s first superstars, Brown was chosen the NFL’s Most Valuable Player in 1965 and shattered the league’s record books in a short career spanning 1957-65.

 Brown led the Cleveland Browns to their last NFL title in 1964 before retiring in his prime after the ’65 season to become an actor.
 He appeared in more than 30 films, including “Any Given Sunday” and “The Dirty Dozen.”

-An unstoppable runner with power, speed and endurance, Brown’s arrival sparked the game’s burgeoning popularity on television.
+A powerful runner with speed and endurance, Brown’s arrival sparked the game’s burgeoning popularity on television.

 As Black Americans fought for equality, Brown used his platform and voice to advance their cause.

+“I hope every Black athlete takes the time to educate themselves about this incredible man and what he did to change all of our lives,” NBA star LeBron James said.
+“We all stand on your shoulders Jim Brown.
+If you grew up in Northeast Ohio and were Black, Jim Brown was a God.”

-In 1967, Brown organized a meeting in Cleveland of the nation’s top Black athletes, including Bill Russell and Lew Alcindor, who later became Kareem Abdul-Jabbar, to support boxer Muhammad Ali’s fight against the war in Vietnam.
+In June 1967, Brown organized “The Cleveland Summit,” a meeting of the nation’s top Black athletes, including Bill Russell and Lew Alcindor, who later became Kareem Abdul-Jabbar, to support boxer Muhammad Ali’s fight against serving in Vietnam.

-In later years, he worked to curb gang violence in LA and founded Amer-I-Can, a program to help disadvantaged inner-city youth and ex-convicts.
+In later years, he worked to curb gang violence in LA and in 1988 founded Amer-I-Can, a program to help disadvantaged inner-city youth and ex-convicts.

+“Jim Brown is a true icon of not just the Cleveland Browns but the entire NFL,” said Browns owners Dee and Jimmy Haslam.
+“He was certainly the greatest to ever put on a Browns uniform and arguably one of the greatest players in NFL history.
+Jim was one of the reasons the Browns have such a tremendous fan base today.

+“So many people grew up watching him just dominate every time he stepped onto the football field but his countless accolades on the field only tell a small part of his story.
+His commitment to making a positive impact for all of humanity off the field is what he should also be known for.”

 On the field, there was no one like Brown, who would blast through would-be tacklers, refusing to let one man take him down before sprinting away from linebackers and defensive backs.
 He was also famous for using a stiff arm to shed defenders in the open field or push them away like they were rag dolls.